-Flutter and React Native is different in terms of their market strategies.
+Flutter and React Native are different in terms of their market strategies.
 The first one targets native mobile developers, and the second one focuses on specialists from the web-programming world.
 It explains the difference in programming tools and environment of both SDKs.

-Summary: React Native saves the developers time for design since its UI code is reusable for both platforms.
+React Native saves the developers time for design since its UI code is reusable for both platforms.
 Also, React Native provides a developer with better visual features to simulate the code view on different platforms.

 React Native developers claim that they often come across incomplete libraries.
 That's unclear if the code is valid unless you tried to implement it.
 There are many libraries of poor quality, which will take extra hours to figure out the issue.
-So, working with the open-sourced libraries is a pain point for React Native developers.
+So, working with open-sourced libraries is a pain point for React Native developers.

-Top companies that built their products with React Native:
+Top 10 companies that built their products with React Native:

 - Uber Eats;

-Top companies that created their products using Flutter:
+Top 10 companies that created their products using Flutter: